It's the Great Pumpkin, Charlie Brown: Release

 The initial broadcast of It's the Great Pumpkin, Charlie Brown was on CBC Television in Canada on October 26, 1966.
 It was then broadcast on CBS October 27, 1966, preempting My Three Sons, and tied Bonanza as the No. 1 broadcast in that week's Nielsen TV ratings.
 The show aired against Star Trek on NBC and The Dating Game on ABC, earning 49% of the total market share with 17.3 million viewers.
 After its success, CBS rebroadcast the program each year.
 It moved to ABC in 2001, where it continued to broadcast annually.

 It's the Great Pumpkin, Charlie Brown was made available as a home release in 1985.
 The program was released on DVD by Paramount Pictures on September 12, 2000.

+On October 7, 2025, it was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.

 Apple Inc. purchased the broadcast rights to all Peanuts specials in 2018, and they became Apple TV+ exclusives in 2020.
 This was the first year that It's the Great Pumpkin, Charlie Brown was not broadcast on television since its debut in 1966.
 A licensing agreement allowed the special to air on PBS in 2021.
 The agreement was not renewed in 2022, but Apple has made the special free to watch for one weekend each year since then.
 Apple renewed its exclusive streaming rights through 2030 in an agreement announced October 2, 2025, the 75th anniversary of the first Peanuts comic strip.
+Non-streaming rights were acquired by Sony Pictures Television along with the rest of the Peanuts library later in 2025.